zeepin/GCPs/English/GCP10_EN.md

 ## Simple Summary
 GCP-10(Galaxy Consensus Proposal - 10) is a standard interface for fungible tokens, which is similar to ERC-20 based on Ethereum.
 ## Abstract
 The following standard written by C language allows for the implementation of a standard API for tokens within smart contracts deployed on Zeepin Chain.
 This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.
-In addtion, it provides authority for CEO address and administrator address to control the deployed contract.
 ## Motivation
 A standard interface allows any tokens on Zeepin Chain to be re-used by other applications: from wallets to decentralized exchanges.
 ## Specification